umut-enes-akkoyun/umut-enes-akkoyun/README.md

 ### Hi there 👋

-- wanna see my CV? just checkout : <a href="https://umut-enes-akkoyun.github.io/"> umut-enes-akkoyun.github.io </a>
+- wanna see my CV? just checkout : <a href="https://umut-enes-akkoyun.github.io/" target="_blank" > umut-enes-akkoyun.github.io </a>

 <!--
 **umut-enes-akkoyun/umut-enes-akkoyun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.